justGibby16/MS2-Basic-Payroll-Code/README.md

 Government Deductions (Applied on Monthly Gross)

-+SSS – Based on salary bracket
+- SSS – Based on salary bracket
-+PhilHealth – 3% contribution (with limits)
+- PhilHealth – 3% contribution (with limits)
-+Pag-IBIG – 1%–2% capped at ₱100
+- Pag-IBIG – 1%–2% capped at ₱100
-+Withholding Tax – Based on TRAIN law
+- Withholding Tax – Based on TRAIN law

 Deductions are computed using total monthly salary and applied to the second cutoff only, following standard payroll practices